Niph1/ia_nord/README.md

 ## nnord2s
     See the "solutions" folder for answers requiring text.
     TODO:       check handling for out of bound scores
+                add target to gitignore